logo

 Miriam@lewis-burke.com

-Miriam Quintal boasts a decade of advocacy and client success at Lewis-Burke, managing the federal relations portfolios for large academic institutions, scientific societies, and facility management organizations.
+Miriam Quintal boasts fourteen years of advocacy and client success at Lewis-Burke, managing the federal relations portfolios for large academic institutions, scientific societies, and facility management organizations.
 As Managing Principal, she oversees the firm’s client engagement and issue practices to ensure success and advancement across the firm.
 Miriam fiercely protects client priorities, leveraging her unique combination of scientific training with political insight.

 Issue Expertise: Basic research (National Science Foundation, Department of Defense, Department of Energy Office of Science), STEM education, computing and computational science, math and physical sciences, engineering, and space and astronomy.